camptocamp/c2cgeoportal/doc/integrator/ngeo_new_interface.rst

 Checker
 ~~~~~~~

-This section describes how to Enable the checker for the new interface.
+This section describes how to enable the checker for the new interface.

 We suggest to add only the main checker in the ``defaults``.
 It is what is done by default.
 In the ``all`` (``vars.checker.all``) section, check all the ngeo interfaces in standard